B4RAPA/42_fractol/README.md

 ## 💡 About the project

-> _Fractol is an individual project of the 42 Core, focussed on the graphical visualization of the complex numbers of an iterativ mathematical construct.
+> _Fractol is an individual project of the 42 Core, focussed on the graphical visualization of the complex numbers of an iterative mathematical construct.
 A fractal is a fragmented geometrical figure that infinitely repeats itself at smaller scales.
 This project uses the school's graphical library, MiniLibX_

 #### 🚀 Bonus
 - [x] extra fractal (Burning Ship)